 - The additional fee for the change.

-- When the fee will be paid.
+- When the client will pay the fee.

 For this approach to work, the original contract must contain language allowing for amendments.
-The language should require the amendment to be in writing and signed by both parties before it is binding.
+The language should require the change to be in writing and signed by both parties before it is binding.
 You should be able to find this language in the standard clauses at the end of the original contract.

 Not sure if your current contract allows for amendments or how to go about documenting them?
 Contact me for a consultation.